First Light And Reionisation Epoch Simulations (FLARES) VI: The colour evolution of galaxies $z=5-15$: Predictions

 \section{Predictions}

-We begin by presenting the predictions for the average colour, in various NIRCam and MIRI bands, as a function of redshift and luminosity in Figure \ref{fig:luminosity_Webb}.
+We begin by presenting the predictions for the average colour, in various NIRCam and MIRI bands, as a function of redshift and rest-frame far-UV absolute magnitude in Figure \ref{fig:luminosity_Webb}.
 Similar predictions for two \hubble/\spitzer\ colours are presented in Figures \ref{fig:luminosity_Hubble} and \ref{fig:2D_Hubble} in the context of the comparison with current observational constraints described in \S\ref{sec:predictions.observations}.
 As described in the Data Availability section, we make these results publicly available for comparison with observations or other models.

 Most notable in Figure \ref{fig:luminosity_Webb} is the complex redshift evolution of most colours, with this variability driven by strong nebular line emission and break features (e.g. F150W$-$F200W at $z>10$).
 To see the impact of nebular line emission more clearly in Figure \ref{fig:type_Webb} we also show the evolution of pure stellar and unattenuated colours.
 This reveals that the impact of nebular emission is to shift colours by up $0.7$ mag, with the largest shifts for F430M$-$F444W.
 As strong lines cross to adjacent filters this can also cause sharp redshift evolution of colours, with e.g. F430M-F444W shifting by $>1$ mag from $z=7.5\to 8.5$.
 This analysis also reveals that nebular emission is often important even in the absence of strong line emission.
 For example, in colours probing the rest-frame UV continuum (e.g. F356W$-$F444W at $z>12$) the impact of nebular emission reddens colours by up to $0.3$ mag.